 1. Social Media

-Whether it's Facebook, Twitter, Instagram, Google+, Pinterest, or YouTube, practically everyone is engaged in social media.
+Whether it's Facebook, Twitter, Instagram, Google+, Pinterest, or YouTube, practically everyone is engaged with social media marketing.
 It's where people hang out and a great place to build interest in your book.
 With an active Facebook following, organic posts and videos can go a long way just by having your fans like and share them to increase their visibility, and they're free.
 Paid Facebook ads are a relatively cheap way to increase the reach of your message.
 They allow you to target your ads toward "people who follow you" or "people interested in x, y, or z" which will help you reach your desired audience for less than it would cost for a larger, blanket ad.

 2. Industry Recognition